pombredanne/omg-monitor/README.md

 As we must pass some configuration files to the container, we mount the host volume containing those files inside the container, passing the containers absolute path for the configuration files as an argument to the container.

-We must pass at least one configuration file when starting the container and we can, optionally, pass a argument `--token SERVER_TOKEN` with a token to be used for access authentication of our API.
+We must pass at least one configuration file when starting the container and we can, optionally, pass a argument `-t SERVER_TOKEN` with a token to be used for access authentication of our API.

 Other parameter that we must specify is the  `[PUBLIC_PORT]` used by the Go server.